amandeep-boot/amandeep-boot/README.md

 # 💫 About Me:
-Pre-final year Computer Science Major, <br>like to build stuff and very collaborative. <br>Learning Data Structures and Algorithms .<br>Proficient in Web development(MERN) and Python.<br>
+Final year Computer Science Major, <br>like to build stuff and very collaborative. <br>Learning Data Structures and Algorithms .<br>Proficient in Web development(MERN) and Python.<br>

 ## 🌐 Socials: